andrewt3000/generalEndPoint/README.md

 The config for auth0 is in /server/index.js
 The database config is in server/db/index.js

+### Logging
 General EndPoint also has an extensive logging mechanism that requires this table be added named HistoryLog.
 (TODO: make it configurable to cut it off.)

 CREATE TABLE dbo.HistoryLog (
 	ID int NOT NULL IDENTITY(1,1),
 	tableName varchar(100) NULL,